Tre Jean-Marie

-Tre Jean-Marie (born 13 April 1993) is a British songwriter and record producer.
-His writing and production credits include AJ Tracey, Anne-Marie, Burna Boy, Craig David, Jacob Banks, Joy Crookes, Kaytranada, Labrinth, Little Mix, Mabel, Nathan Dawe, Paloma Faith, and Tom Grennan amongst many others.
+Tre Jean-Marie (born 13 April 1993) is a Grammy nominated British songwriter and record producer.
+His writing and production credits include AJ Tracey, Anne-Marie, Burna Boy, Craig David, FLO, Jacob Banks, Joy Crookes, Kaytranada, Labrinth, Little Mix, Mabel, Nathan Dawe, Olivia Dean, and Tom Grennan amongst many others.

 Early life

 Jean-Marie was born in Hackney, London and is of Trinidadian and St. Lucian descent.
 He is the son of singer-songwriters Lincoln Jean-Marie and Valerie-Suzette Jean-Marie.

 Career

 In 2016, Jean-Marie became a frequent collaborator of the British artist Craig David, for whom he co-wrote and produced 15 tracks across Following My Intuition and The Time Is Now which peaked at number 1 and 2 respectively on the UK album chart.

 In 2020, he co-wrote, produced, and mixed “Lighter” by Nathan Dawe featuring KSI which peaked at number 3 on the UK singles chart, was named one of the biggest selling songs of 2020, and went on to be nominated for Best British Single at the 2021 BRIT Awards.
-He also performed the same duties on Nathan Dawe’s follow-up singles “No Time for Tears” with Little Mix, and “Way Too Long” with Anne-Marie & MoStack.
+He also performed the same duties on Nathan Dawe's follow-up singles “No Time for Tears” with Little Mix, and “Way Too Long” with Anne-Marie & MoStack.

 In addition, Jean-Marie owns publishing company Decibel.
 Decibel publishes songs on many chart-topping records including A$AP Rocky's At.
 Long.
 Last.
 ASAP and Ariana Grande's Dangerous Woman.